Nrechati/Machine_and_Deep_Learning_101/README.md

 ### Neural Network

-**Work in Progress** I will update this section when my multilayer perceptron model will work.
+**Work in Progress** I will update this section when my Multilayer Perceptron model will reach v1.0.

 ## What's Next?